 In accordance with French law, the Group meets its obligations to finance pensions for employees in France by paying contributions based on salaries to the relevant entities that manage mandatory pension schemes.
 There are no other commitments in relation to these contributions.
-The employer's contributions paid under these schemes were 8.3 million euros and 8.4 million euros at 30 June 2016 and 30 June 2017 respectively.
+The employer's contributions paid under these schemes were 8.3 million euros at 30 June 2016 and 30 June 2017.